adrianblakey/adrianblakey/README.md

 If you want to read more about the Remora1 read the [Getting Started](https://github.com/adrianblakey/slot-car-ecom/wiki/Getting-Started) on the WiKi.

+## "All the news that's (not) fit to print"

+We are close to being able to announce the Remora/g - a single-sided Remora.
+We have working, flashed parts made and tested in abeyance of putting a couple in chassis for "drivability" testing.

 ## The 22,500K<sub>v</sub> "AART" Motor

 We have a limited supply of very competetive motors for sale.
 A couple of well-known racers have used them and been quite successful in eurosport and unlimited club racing events.
 They run and brake well with a Remora1.
 We owe a lot of thanks to Martin Ellis for help with the design.